michael-lynch/reading-time/README.md

 #Reading Time

-A simple, lightweight jQuery plugin used to display an estimated time to read some text.
+Inspired by [Medium](http://medium.com), Reading Time is a simple, lightweight jQuery plugin used to display an estimated time to read some text.

 <a href="http://michael-lynch.github.io/reading-time/" target="_blank">See a demo</a>